 Partners are usually welcome.
 That means that most Norwegians will attend two or more of these events during December, or possibly even in late November.

 These communal gatherings are an important part of Norwegian culture and traditional food is often served.
 Large amounts of alcohol are consumed and normally followed up with a late-night party (with the exception of school julebords of course!)

-Perhaps the most common Christmas dish is ribbe, seasoned pork belly with sauerkraut and redcurrant sauce.
-Pinekjøtt, mutton ribs, is popular in the western counties, while lutefisk is commonly eaten in the run-up to Christmas.
+Perhaps the most common Christmas dish is ribbe, seasoned pork belly served with sauerkraut and redcurrant sauce.
+Pinekjøtt, mutton ribs, is popular in the western counties, as is cod, while lutefisk is commonly eaten in the run-up to Christmas.

 In the run-up to the festive period, most breweries release juleøl, Christmas versions of their beers, commonly darker and spicier than their regular brews.